“One small step, one giant leap…” Acrobatic fun with artificial intelligence and movement analysis

 ‘How to train your

-The key to Wrld’s success lies in the fact that the hardest part – building a complete AI pipeline from data capture to interpretation – has already been done.
-It’s a white label solution that can be used for any activity that involves motion.
-Think of the core algorithm as a child – all the potential is there, it just needs education, information (and the occasional kind but firm correction) to learn.
+The key to Wrlds’ success lies in the fact that the hardest part – building a complete AI system with an artificial intelligence pipeline from data capture to interpretation – has already been done.
+It’s a white label solution that can be used for any activity that involves movement.
+Think of the core AI algorithm as a child – all the potential is there, it just needs education, information (and the occasional kind but firm correction) to learn.